 If you want to get some awe-inspiring photographs of the Taj Mahal, you're going to have to get creative.
-This article walks you through 32 unique photography tips so you'll take better pictures on your travels (including at the Taj)!
+Check out this comprehensive article on Creative Travel Photography Tips to give you inspiration!

 16. Get out of the crowds ASAP